-According to the 2020 Local Streets and Roads Needs Assessment, a significant focus is on climate change and building sustainable communities, which cannot function without a well-maintained local street and road system approach along with bicycle and pedestrian improvements also remain strong at the local level.
+approach along with bicycle and pedestrian improvements also remain strong at the local level.
 Depending on whether a regional agency is considered urban or rural or if they are a self-help agency2 has a major influence on investment strategies and the funding available for investing on the NHS.
 For some MPOs, spending on the NHS is limited due to resource constraints and a small percentage of NHS assets in the region.
-For other MPOs, investments are focused on addressing regional and state climate change goals such as in the Climate Action Plan for
+For other MPOs, investments are focused on addressing regional and state climate change goals such as in the CAPTI, California Air Resource

-Transportation Infrastructure (CAPTI)40, California Air Resource Board (CARB) 2022 Climate Change Scoping Plan41 and Sustainable Communities Strategies42.
+Board (CARB) 2022 Climate Change Scoping Plan and Sustainable Communities Strategies.
 Under new CAPTI policies, climate action is expected to be a significant factor on investments into the future.
-The CAPTI Action Plan details short and medium term strategies, programs impacted, and the agencies involved in implementation.
-According to the 2020 Local Streets and Roads Needs Assessment, there is also significant focus on climate change and building sustainable communities.
+Additional detail on these policies are found in Appendix D. The CAPTI Action Plan details short- and medium-term strategies, programs impacted, and the agencies involved in implementation.
+According to the 2020 Statewide Local Streets and Roads Needs Assessment, there is also significant focus on climate change and building sustainable communities.
 Over the last 10 years, there has been a significant increase in both sustainable pavement practices and complete streets policies; both of which were factored into state and local funding scenarios.